-Flu season comes every year from about November to the spring, and 2020 is set to be an especially tough flu season because of the combination of COVID-19 and the typical influenza season.
+Medicare flu coverage can help out with getting through the flu season, which comes every year from about November to the spring.
+2020 is set to be an especially tough flu season because of the combination of COVID-19 and the typical influenza season.
 Here are some of our best tips for staying safe this season and utilizing your Medicare benefits to get the care you need during the flu season of 2020:

 Medicare Part B covers the flu vaccine, and for anyone with a Medicare Advantage plan, that plan is required to cover it as well.
 Taking advantage of getting this season’s influenza vaccine as early as October is a great way to be prepared later on in the year.
 This year the flu vaccine is especially important, since avoiding being hit with a case of coronavirus at the same time as the flu could be lifesaving.